-Name: Why is this lab exercise useful; where can the resul Registration No.: 1. to be used in originouring designinationly.
-2. 3.
-Summarise the values of mass, moment of inertia a and spring stiffness found.
-Suggest how you could check these values through a rough estimation n.
-What were the heave and pitch natural What absorber length and mass did you frequencies you measured? choose?
+Name: Registration No.: Why is this lab exercise useful; where can the resu ults be used in engineering design/industry?
+1. 2.
+3. Summarise the values of mass, moment of inertia could check these values through a rough estimate and spring stiffness found.
+Suggest how you ion.
+What were the heave and pitch natural frequencies you measured?
+What absorber length and mass did you choose?
 Why?
-Explain any differences between expected absorbe r performance and that which was observed.
+Explain any differences between expected absorb er performance and that which was observed.
 What can you conclude from this lab exercise?
-How v do your findings relate to engineering design?
-Please note that this experimental report summary laboratory experiment notes which will be used for the second s
+Ho w do your findings relate to engineering design?
+Please note that this experimental report summa laboratory experiment notes which will be used for ry is not a substitute for full and comprehensive full data analysis and reporting.

-\Show sample calculations \\Appropriate reference books have been suggested in the lectures.
+^{}Show sample calculations Appropriate reference books have been suggested in the lectures.

-Module (s) Year

-B59EG, B59EH-Mech.
+Module (s) B59EG, B59EH-Mech.
 Eng.
 Sci.
-7, 8 3

-Subject Semester (s)

-Dynamics 1 and 2

-Laboratory Title

-Two Degree of Freedom Forced Vibration - Shea ar Building Model
+7, 8 Year 3 Subject Dynamics Semester (s) 1 and 2 Laboratory Title Two Degree of Freedom Forced Vibration - Shear Building Model Lab Responsible Person Dr. Peter Wilkinson